Wall Street Analyst Initiated QuantumScape Corp [QS]. What else is Wall St. saying

 Evercore ISI have made an estimate for QuantumScape Corp shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on September 18, 2023.

-QuantumScape Corp [QS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.97.
-With this latest performance, QS shares dropped by -10.58% in over the last four-week period, additionally sinking by -6.66% over the last 6 months – not to mention a drop of -26.38% in the past year of trading.
+QuantumScape Corp [QS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.67.
+With this latest performance, QS shares dropped by -4.46% in over the last four-week period, additionally plugging by 2.39% over the last 6 months – not to mention a drop of -20.11% in the past year of trading.

 Return on Total Capital for QS is now -27.04, given the latest momentum, and Return on Invested Capital for the company is -26.56.
 Return on Equity for this stock declined to -28.17, with Return on Assets sitting at -25.82.
 When it comes to the capital structure of this company, QuantumScape Corp [QS] has a Total Debt to Total Equity ratio set at 8.00.
 Additionally, QS Total Debt to Total Capital is recorded at 7.41, with Total Debt to Total Assets ending up at 7.14.
 Long-Term Debt to Equity for the company is recorded at 7.63, with the Long-Term Debt to Total Capital now at 7.07.